mahboobkarimian/network-visualizer/README.md

 ## Contribution

-Everybody is welcomed to use the code, modify, improve and add other features to it according to [BSD-3-Clause License](LICENSE)
+Everybody is welcomed to use the code, modify, improve and add other features to it according to [BSD-3-Clause License](LICENSE).

 For example a useful feature could be adding an other command line argument to get the interval of re-downloading the tables from Contiki-NG border router in order to have an updated viw every `N` seconds.